AlienTec1908/nessus-vuln-scaler/README.md

 ---

-### ✨ Core Features

-*   **⚙️ Automated Triage:** Ingests multiple raw Nessus CSV files and instantly filters out the noise, focusing only on actionable CVEs.
-*   **📊 Smart Categorization:** Automatically sorts vulnerabilities into logical groups (Windows vs. Linux/Apps), telling you which team is responsible for what.
-*   **🔗 Host-Vulnerability Pivot:** Transforms data from a host-centric view to a vulnerability-centric one, answering the most critical question: *"Which systems are affected by this specific vulnerability?"*
-*   **🎨 Color-Coded Prioritization:** Translates complex risk levels into a simple, intuitive, color-coded list.
-See what's critical (🔴) and what's high-priority (🟡) in seconds.
-*   **🛡️ Zero Dependencies:** Pure, battle-tested PowerShell.
-No libraries, no complex setup.
-It just works.

-###  philosophy: The "Why" Behind the "How"

-This tool wasn't built in a lab.
-It was forged in the trenches of corporate IT, born from the pain of manually processing thousands of vulnerability findings week after week.

-It doesn't follow a textbook.
-It follows a single, ruthless principle: **Get the job done.**

-The methods are direct and pragmatic because the real world is messy.
-While other complex parsers fail with the slightest format change, this tool's robust, fundamental approach has proven its worth in the field.
-It’s not about elegance.
-It’s about reliability.

-### 🛣️ From Chaos to Clarity: The 3-Step Pipeline

-This isn't just one script; it's a complete, automated workflow in three modules that run sequentially.

-#### **Module 1: The Aggregator**
-Takes your raw, chaotic data dumps from one or more scans and transforms them into a single, clean, and categorized list.
-It's the first filter that reduces thousands of lines to the few hundred that actually matter.

-#### **Module 2: The Correlation Engine**
-This is the analytical core.
-It pivots the data to create a master list of unique vulnerabilities and provides a clear overview of every single host affected by each one.
-No more guessing.
-Just facts.

-#### **Module 3: The Triage Visualizer**
-The final step translates the technical findings into a language everyone understands.
-It delivers a simple, color-coded priority list directly in your terminal.
-This is the "at-a-glance" view that tells you where the fire is hottest.

-### 🎯 How to Use

-The pipeline is designed to be as automated as possible.

-1.  **Run Module 1.** The script will create a `\Nessusscans\` directory on your Desktop.
-2. Create a subfolder and place all your raw `.csv` Nessus scan files inside it.
-3. Provide the path to this folder when prompted.
-4. The script will generate the first output file (`Nessus - Schwachstellenliste mit Hosts sortiert.txt`).
-5.  **Run Module 2.** It will automatically pick up the file from Module 1 and generate the detailed analysis (`Auswertung.txt`).
-6.  **Run Module 3.** It will automatically read the analysis file from Module 2 and display the final, color-coded priority list.

-### 🔮 What's Next?
-The Road to v2.0

-Version 1.0 is a powerful, battle-tested foundation.
-It solves the core problem beautifully.
-But this is just the beginning.

-Imagine a future where this pipeline evolves to include:
-*   **Management-Ready HTML & PDF Dashboards**
-*   **Advanced Risk Scoring** based on asset criticality.
-*   **Automated Ticket Generation** for JIRA, ServiceNow, and other platforms.
-*   **A modular Pro-Version** that can be customized and integrated via APIs.

-This is the vision. **Nessus Scans scale v1.0** is the first, powerful step.

-### 📜 Disclaimer

-This tool is designed to assist IT and security professionals in their daily workflow.
-Always validate findings with the original scan data.
-The author is not responsible for any actions taken based on the output of this tool.
+## ✨ Core Features

+- **Automated Triage**
+  Ingests multiple raw Nessus CSV files and filters out the noise, focusing only on actionable CVEs.

+- **Smart Categorization**
+  Automatically separates Windows, Linux and application findings so responsibility is instantly clear.

+- **Host–Vulnerability Pivot**
+  Converts host-centric data into a vulnerability-centric view:
+  *Which systems are affected by this CVE?*

+- **Color-Coded Prioritization**
+  Critical and high-risk issues are highlighted directly in the terminal for instant triage.

+- **Zero Dependencies**
+  Pure PowerShell.
+No modules, no installs, no friction.

+---

+## Philosophy – Why this tool exists

+This tool wasn’t built in a lab.
+It was forged in real corporate environments where thousands of findings must be processed fast.

+No theory.
+No beauty contests.
+One principle only:

+**Get the job done.**

+The approach is intentionally pragmatic.
+When other parsers break on minor format changes, this one keeps working.

+Reliability beats elegance.

+---

+## 🛣️ From Chaos to Clarity – The 3-Step Pipeline

+This project is a complete workflow consisting of three sequential modules.

+### Module 1 – Aggregator
+Combines one or more raw Nessus CSV exports into a single, cleaned and categorized list.
+Thousands of rows become a focused working set.

+### Module 2 – Correlation Engine
+Builds a master list of unique vulnerabilities and maps every affected host to each finding.

+No guessing.
+No manual correlation.

+### Module 3 – Triage Visualizer
+Displays a concise, color-coded priority list directly in the console.
+This is the “where to start fixing” view.

+---

+## 🎯 How to Use

+1. Run **Module 1**
+   A `Nessusscans` directory will be created on your Desktop.
+2. Create a subfolder and place all Nessus `.csv` files inside.
+3. Provide the folder path when prompted.
+4. Output file is generated:
+   `Nessus - Schwachstellenliste mit Hosts sortiert.txt`
+5. Run **Module 2**
+   Generates `Auswertung.txt`.
+6. Run **Module 3**
+   Reads the analysis and prints the final prioritized list.

+---

+## 🔮 Roadmap – v2.0 Vision

+Version 1.0 is intentionally raw and battle-tested.
+v2.0 goes further:

+- Management-ready **HTML / PDF dashboards**
+- **Advanced risk scoring** with asset criticality
+- **Automatic ticket creation** (Jira, ServiceNow, etc.)
+- Fully **modular Pro version** with API integration

+v1.0 solves the pain.
+v2.0 scales the impact.

+---

+## 📜 Disclaimer

+This tool supports security professionals in daily operations.
+Always validate results against original scan data.
+The author assumes no responsibility for actions taken based on the output.

+---

+## 📝 License

+MIT License
+See the `LICENSE` file for details.